Article Details: 1396 words (7 – 9 minute read)

-Once you learn to use your diaphragm, it’s important to do vocal and breathing exercises that help to strengthen your use of this important muscle.
+Once you learn to use it, it’s important to do vocal and breathing exercises that help to strengthen your use of this important muscle.

 How Your Diaphragm Works

 When you inhale air the diaphragm contracts and flattens.
 That motion actually creates a vacuum-like effect that pulls the air into your lungs.

-When you exhale, the diaphragm relaxes itself and that pushes the air out of your lungs through your mouth or nose.
+When you exhale, it relaxes itself and that pushes the air out of your lungs through your mouth or nose.